petruki/rails-cafe-app/README.md

 # About
-This is a simple CRUD application using Ruby on Rails.
+This is a simple CRUD application using Ruby on Rails.</br>
 The business model is based on a Cafe Shop that has a goal to manage products, pricing and daily menus.

 # Running